BIMIB-DISCo/JHistint.jl/README.md

 ```
 `Note` : "______" refers to the code given to the installed package `(JHistint)`, replace it with the code you can find in the indicated path.
 Make sure the path refers to the location of your package.
 The demo is structured for 3 histological slides, therefore it is sufficient to interrupt the execution after downloading the first 3 slides (using `Ctrl + C`).
 The output will be displayed on the screen.
-* Run function for segmentating slides in DB and creating graph, adjancency matrix.
+* Run function for segmentating slides in DB, creating graph and build adjancency matrix.
 Interface with `J-Space` for Files and Plots build.
 ```
 julia -e  'using JHistint; JHistint.slide_cell_segmentation_without_download("lusc")'
 ```